 Good lighting design uses a mixture of task, general and accent lighting.
 Ceiling lighting is usually the general light, lamp tables are often used for task lighting—sewing, reading—and accent lighting are generally small lights that give a dark corner a nice glow.
 This is called ‘’layering.’’
 Table lamps are a nice and important part but not the only part of a good lighting plan.
 Consider using floor lamps, pendants, or ceiling lighting in your lighting plan.

 I’m sure you’ve noticed that certain types of light such as florescent make you look washed out or sick.
 The wrong types of light can make your whole room look washed out and bland.
 LED 2700K is a popular warm type of light today and may be a good choice but keep in mind it can give your room a yellow cast, choose 3000K which is the closest to natural light which is white, show your rooms colors to their best advantage and is comfortable.
 4000K and up is very cool and blue—if you have a modern style room in whites and blues this may be a good light for you.

 Sometimes the right light can be wrong for the time of day or situation.
 It’s always good to have choices and a dimmer switch is really something everyone should have for those times when you want some ambiance.
 3-way bulbs are also great when you need a brighter light for reading or sewing and want to lower it for watching television or conversation.

 * * *

 Choosing a light fixture isn’t always easy, but avoiding these mistakes will help you choose better lighting solutions so you can enjoy a home that is both stylish and functional.
-Finehomelamps.com carries all the styles and brands you need to make your world a beautiful place to be.
-To help you avoid mistakes, use the free visualization service.
+Finehomelamps.com carries all the styles and brands such as Decorative Crafts, Wildwood Lamps, Uttermost, that you need to make your home or office a beautiful place.
+To help you avoid mistakes, use their free visualization service.